chandrasekara/Neural-Network-Facial-Expression-Classifier/README.md

 These projects were completed to reinforce knowledge in the following areas: Supervised Learning, Unsupervised Learning, Reinforcement Learning and Deep Learning

-Descriptions of each of the projects, for each section, are detailed below:
+The capstone project was started and completed from scratch, by myself.
+For the other projects, skeleton code and helpful prompts were provided by the team at Udacity, in order to assist the development process.

+**Capstone Project - Facial Expression Classifier **

+-Built a convolutional neural network architecture in Keras to process images of faces, and classify the facial expression of the person into one of the following categories: fearful, happy, sad, digusted, angry, neutral, surprised.
+-Trained various CNN architectures on GPU-compute servers with Amazon Web Services.
+-Produced visualizations of the training process -Compiled the process and findings of this project into an academic style report

-**Supervised Learning - Predicition of Housing Prices in Boston**
+**Supervised Learning - Prediction of Housing Prices in Boston**

 -Utilized historical housing data from Boston to predict prices of unknown houses<br>
 -Made use of linear regression to draw relationships between house and neighbourhood characteristics